shreyaspatil2/Python_User_Defined_Functions/README.md

 2. Reverse The Digits Of A Number And Return Its Squareroot.
 3. Creates A Small Database Of Numbers.
 Identify Prime, Odd, Even Numbers And Sum Of Even Numbers.
 4. Sorts An Array Using Only One While Loop.

+User Defined Functions :

+1. This Function Creates Your Resume
+2. This Function Multiplies Two Number With A SIngle Input.